cloudflare/cloudflare-docs/content/workers/_partials/_platform-compatibility-dates/http_headers_getsetcookie.md

 existing code.
 To mitigate this risk, the new behavior will be opt-in via a compatibility flag that became the default on March 1, 2023.

-Without this flag, the iterator on the `Headers` object will improperly combine the values of `Set-Cookie` headers into a single item.
+Without `http_headers_getsetcookie` flag, the iterator on the `Headers` object will improperly combine the values of `Set-Cookie` headers into a single item.
 With the flag enabled, the iterator appropriately keeps `Set-Cookie` headers separate while continuing to combine other headers.